kubeflow/website/content/docs/gke/customizing-gke.md

 ### Specify a minimum CPU

-Certain instructions sets or hardware features are only available on specific CPUs, so to ensure your cluster utilizes the appropriate hardware, you need to set a minimum CPU value.
+Certain instruction sets or hardware features are only available on specific CPUs, so to ensure your cluster utilizes the appropriate hardware you need to set a minimum CPU value.

 In brief, inside `gcp_config/cluster.jinja` change the `minCpuPlatform` property for the CPU node pool.
 For example, `Intel Broadwell` becomes `Intel Skylake`.
 Setting a minimum CPU needs to occur during cluster/node creation; it cannot be applied to an existing cluster/node.